 Environmental change confronts international lawyers with the systemic injustice we help create and maintain.
 It demands an acceptance that we were mistaken in thinking we could construct and then govern the environment.
 It necessitates that we transcend the confines of Western modernity and embrace instead other narratives about our relationship with the natural world that more accurately estimate human ability to regulate it.
 Beyond protection and remedy, causation and responsibility, loss and damage, liability and insurance, we need to make disciplinary space for the different, uncomfortable, unknown, and unknowable.
 Through relinquishing our conviction that Western philosophy is the epitome of human thought, and more importantly that humans are the epitome of the natural world, we could break our illusion of separateness and notice how nature governs us as part of an intricate entwined infinite dance.

-Usha Natarajan and Julia Dehm are editors of Locating Nature: Making and Unmaking International Law (forthcoming Cambridge University Press 2020), a collection that unites international law scholars from different continents to create a more inclusive and sustainable discipline.
+Usha Natarajan and Julia Dehm are editors of Locating Nature: Making and Unmaking International Law (Cambridge University Press 2022), a collection that unites international law scholars from different continents to create a more inclusive and sustainable discipline.